GIS Specialist/Teaching Fellow

 This course introduces fundamental concepts and methods of geographic information systems (GIS): computer systems for processing location-based data.
 Through a sequence of applied problems, students will practice how to conceive, gather, manage, analyze, and visualize geographic datasets.
 Major topics will include raster and vector data structures and operations, geographic frameworks, and principles of cartographic design.
-3 hrs. lect./3 hrs. lab.
+(Open to GEOG and ENVS major only; first semester first year students and seniors by waiver)3 hrs. lect./3 hrs. lab.

 GEOG 1002 - Environmental Remote Sensing

 Remotely sensed imagery is increasingly important in natural resource planning and management.
 It has become essential in such applications as land cover change analysis, weather prediction, mineral exploration, and wildlife tracking.
 In this course it will be our goal to develop a critical understanding of key concepts and techniques in remote sensing for applications in geographical and environmental studies.
 We will first cover the history of remote sensing and the uses of aerial photography.
 We will then turn to computer-based satellite image interpretation and analysis.
 The course is approximately 1/3 lecture and 2/3 lab.
 (GEOG 0320)

 GEOG 1024 / ENVS 1024 - Conserv.
 Land Mgmnt Practice